PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 ## Recommended Memory

-**We recommend using at least 6-10GB**, no matter how few players!
-If you can't afford 10GB of memory, give as much as you can, but ensure you leave the operating system some memory too.
+**We recommend using at least 6-10 GB**, no matter how few players!
+If you can't afford 10 GB of memory, give as much as you can, but ensure you leave the operating system some memory too.
 G1GC operates better with more memory.

 However, more memory does not mean better performance above a certain point.
 Eventually you will hit a point of diminishing returns.
-Going out and getting 32GB of RAM for a server will only waste your money with minimal returns.
+Going out and getting 32 GB of RAM for a server will only waste your money with minimal returns.

-If you are running with 12GB or less memory for MC, you should not adjust these parameters.
+If you are running with 12 GB or less memory for MC, you should not adjust these parameters.

 ### If you are using an Xmx value greater than 12G

-If you have and use more than 12GB of memory, adjust the following:
+If you have and use more than 12 GB of memory, adjust the following:

 - `-XX:G1NewSizePercent=40`
 - `-XX:G1MaxNewSizePercent=50`